loloof64/BasicChessEndGamesTrainerOld/README.md

 The application generates a position for the kind of basic endgame you have selected, and you must solve it against the computer.

-Using source code of Stockfish 8 engine.
+Using Stockfish 8 binary (adapted for Android).